 It will help guide them and set a precedent from the start of what your expectations for the partnership are and what kind of content you’d like to see in terms of quality.

-At Brandbassador, we understand the value of micro-influencers for businesses in the Instagram space.
-Our software tools automates the task of searching for niche influencers, while also providing the means to recruit and activate them as part of a marketing campaign.
+We understand the value of micro-influencers for businesses in the Instagram space.
+Our ambassador software automates the task of searching for niche influencers, while also providing the means to recruit and activate them as part of a full influencer marketing strategy.

 Feature Image Credit: Casely | @savannahwickey